Line 2 Bloor–Danforth: Construction

-Sheppard/McCowan station under construction in 2023.
-This station was the launch site of the tunnel-boring machine.
+On March 10, 2020, Metrolinx and Infrastructure Ontario issued a request for qualifications (RFQ) related to advance tunnelling works.
+Strabag was selected in May 2021.
+The scope of the advance tunnel contract included tunnelling works, building launch shafts and station and emergency exit building headways, supply of tunnel boring machines, and other necessary activities before tunnel construction.

 Construction on the extension began on June 23, 2021.
 The SSE tunnel will contain two tracks within a single bore of 10.7 m in diameter and will be the largest subway tunnel by diameter in Toronto.
 The tunnel boring machine (TBM) was built by Herrenknecht in Schwanau, Germany.
 Arriving in early 2022, the TBM was transported via sea in multiple shipments for reassembly at the launch site.
-By January 2023, the TBM (named "Diggy Scardust" after Ziggy Stardust, David Bowie's stage persona and fictional character) had started digging at a speed of 10–15 m per day.
+By January 2023, the TBM (named "Diggy Scardust" after Ziggy Stardust, musician David Bowie's stage persona and fictional character) had started digging at a speed of 10–15 m per day.
 It will dig 6.9 km of the 7.8 km tunnel.

-Stations, rails and systems

-The stations, rails and systems (SRS) contract will be delivered using a progressive design–build delivery strategy.
-In September 2021, Metrolinx and Infrastructure Ontario released an RFQ to shortlist potential bidders.
-In February 2022, following the close of the RFQ process, Metrolinx and Infrastructure Ontario released an RFP to three shortlisted bidders: Dragados (including AECOM), KSX Integrated Design-Builders (Kiewit and SNC-Lavalin), and Scarborough Transit Connect (Aecon, FCC Construcción, and Mott MacDonald).
-In November 2022, Metrolinx and Infrastructure Ontario announced that Scarborough Transit Connect was the successful bidder and would work with the province over an 18- to 24-month development phase to finalize the scope, risk allocation, project costs and project schedule.
-Once the development phase had concluded, Metrolinx would have the option to execute the project agreement with the development partner to progress to construction, which would include agreements on detailed designs and the final negotiated price.
-The scope of the SRS contract included the following: